LibraryCarpentry/lc-marcedit/episodes/01-introduction.md

 ## What is MarcEdit?

 MarcEdit is a suite of tools created and maintained by Terry Reese.
 The tools together form the MarcEdit software.
 These tools provide numerous functions.
-Functions can be used to create, edit, and manipulate library metadata These tools apply to records in a variety of MARC formats and standards as seen in this [description of features](https://marcedit.reeset.net/features).
+Functions can be used to create, edit, and manipulate library metadata.
+These tools can be used on records in a variety of MARC formats and standards as seen in this [description of features](https://marcedit.reeset.net/features).
 In this way, the MarcEdit software is MARC agnostic and can work with UNIMARC or MARC 21.
 MarcEdit can be used to:

 - make small, single, edits to individual MARC records
 - make edits across many MARC records at a single time